In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.

-This leads to a problem: if some set of Pods (call them "backends") provides functionality to other Pods (call them "frontends") inside your cluster, how do those frontends find out and keep track of which IP address to connect to, so that the frontend can use the backend part of the workload?
+This leads to a problem: if some set of Pods (call them "backends") provides functionality to other Pods (call them "frontends") inside your cluster, how do the frontends find out and keep track of which IP address to connect to, so that the frontend can use the backend part of the workload?

-For example: consider a stateless image-processing backend which is running with 3 replicas.
+For example, consider a stateless image-processing backend which is running with 3 replicas.
 Those replicas are fungible—frontends do not care which backend they use.
 While the actual Pods that compose the backend set may change, the frontend clients should not need to be aware of that, nor should they need to keep track of the set of backends themselves.

 The Service abstraction enables this decoupling.

-If you're able to use Kubernetes APIs for service discovery in your application, you can query the API serverComponent on the master that exposes the Kubernetes API.
-It is the front-end for the Kubernetes control plane. for Endpoints, that will be updated whenever the set of Pods in a Service changes.
+If you're able to use Kubernetes APIs for service discovery in your application, you can query the API server for matching EndpointSlices.
+Kubernetes updates the EndpointSlices for a Service whenever the set of Pods in a Service changes.